Skip to navigation Skip to content Skip to subnav

 (1) that the registration is cancelled at the sponsor’s request, and the effective date thereof;

-(2) that, within 15 business days of the date of the acknowledgment, the sponsor will notify all apprentices of such cancellation and the effective date;
+(2) that, within 15 business days after the date of the acknowledgment, the sponsor will notify all apprentices of the cancellation and the effective date;

 (3) that the cancellation automatically deprives the apprentice of individual registration;